 Once your runs have been recorded, you can query them using the Adding Tags to Runs or the MLflow API.

 MLflow runs are recorded either locally in files or remotely to a tracking server.

 By default, the MLflow Python API logs runs locally to files in an

 ran your program.
 You can then run

-MLFLOW_TRACKING_URI environment variable to a server’s URI or call
+MLFLOW_TRACKING_URI environment variable to a tracking server’s URI or

-There are a different kinds of remote tracking URIs:
+There are different kinds of remote tracking URIs:

 - Local file path (specified as

 file:/my/local/dir), where data is just directly stored locally.